 - 2 quarts (1893 g) fresh strawberries cleaned and de-stemmed

 - 1 ½ cups (180 g) unbleached, all-purpose flour

 - 2 tablespoons sugar

-- 1/4 cup frozen butter, grated (This process is much easier if you start with a whole stick so you have something to hang on to.)
+- ¼ cup (57 g) frozen butter grated (This process is much easier if you start with a whole stick so you have something to hang on to.)

 - 2 tablespoons cold milk

-- Combine water, cornstarch, Jello and corn syrup in that order.
+- Combine water, cornstarch, Jello, and corn syrup (in that order) in a microwave-safe glass bowl.
 Stir or whisk until dissolved.
 Cook until mixture boils and thickens to the consistency of maple syrup.

-- Cook the filling in a microwave using a 2 qt-glass batter bowl.
-Takes 4-7 minutes on High, stirring once or twice.
-Mixture should boil and thicken to the consistency of maple syrup.
+- Microwave on HIGH for 4-7 minutes, stirring once or twice.
+The mixture should boil and thicken to the consistency of thick maple syrup.

 - Add food coloring and flavorings if using.
 Set aside to cool.

-- Arrange 2 quarts cleaned and dried strawberries in pretty pattern in pre-baked and cooled pie crust.
-If fruit is very large, cut in halves or quarters.
+- Arrange 2 quarts (1893 g) fresh strawberries in a pretty pattern in a pre-baked and cooled pie crust.
+If the fruit is very large, cut in halves or quarters.
 I try to buy smaller berries so I don’t have to cut them.
 They seem to last longer.
 Pour glaze over strawberries, taking care to cover every berry.

 - Refrigerate at least 2 hours.
 Best eaten the day it’s made.
 Serve with whipped cream.

 - Whisk together the 1 1/2 cups (180 g) unbleached, all-purpose flour, 1/2 teaspoon salt, 2 tablespoons sugar, and 1/8 teaspoon baking powder in a medium bowl.